 Step 2: Take pictures

-Pro tip: If you are taking pictures and submitting your observations with your mobile phone, enable location permissions for your record to be automatically georeferenced.
+Pro tip 1: If you are taking pictures and submitting your observations with your mobile phone, enable location permissions so your record will be automatically georeferenced.

 Step 3: Share on iNaturalist

 At this point, you don’t need to identify the species you have observed.

 From May 3 to 8, participants from all over the world will contribute by adding scientific names to the recorded observations.
 When several people agree, the record becomes “research grade,” which makes it relevant for research worldwide.